kallaway/100-days-of-code/log.md

 **Today's Progress**: Today also going through some codechef problems.

-**Thoughts** Today I learned to use ceil function from math module in python.
+**Thoughts**: Today I learned to use ceil function from math module in python.

 **Link(s) to work**
 1. [Survive in Chocoland - Codechef_Problem](https://www.codechef.com/problems/SURVIVE)